Environmental Impacts of (Clean) Energy Projects

 There will be direct physical impacts on the landscape, but they pale in comparison to the rapid changes our ecosystems will face in my lifetime.
 For whatever human-impacts the new infrastructure will cause, they remain minuscule compared to the ongoing violence happening in fossil-fuel affected communities or the soon-to-be-stateless inhabitants of low-lying islands.

 Environmentalists need to be honest and sanguine about that reality, and yet continue to push forward past unpopular pro-build stances because the environmental laws that we’ve relied on for a generation are now being weaponized to stop any and all clean energy deployment.
-I raise this because it requires a cultural shift for environmentalists to recognize this inconvenient reality, only then can we begin to productively work towards a framework that empowers and accelerates clean energy deployment.
+I raise this because it requires a cultural shift for Environmentalists and Conservationists to recognize this inconvenient reality, only then can we begin to productively work towards a framework that empowers and accelerates clean energy deployment.

-Unfortunately as our current regulatory framework stands, and interrogated in Dunkleman’s 2025 book Why Nothing Works, “We are at a moment of history.
-You could have Robert Moses come back from the dead and he wouldn’t be able to do shit.”
+We are at a moment of history.
+You could have Robert Moses come back from the dead and he wouldn’t be able to do shit.

 Adrian C. Gallo